 Using pink was expected, but necessary.
 Did you know pink eyeshadow actually looks beautiful on all eye colors?
 It’s especially flattering for blue and brown eyes.
 It also works great for green, but for green I would choose a deeper redder shade.

-Pink makeup tutorial for Valentine’s Day
+Pink Valentine’s Day makeup tutorial

 This look is pretty easily achievable, because I used bronzer to shade, a blush all over the lid and a highlighter as a light shimmer.
 So chances are, you already have the products and you don’t have to go and buy pink eyeshadow.
 Also, when you a choose a lighter blush color, it’s not going to be as intense.
 That’s going to make it more wearable, if a super bright color is not your thing.
 In that case, check out my last year’s Valentine’s Day look as well, which was a bronzed rose gold kind of look.